GEdnieLockett/DataScraper_MeatPieReview/README.md

 The following files were used in this project:

 - README.md: Description file outlining the project
-- final_instagram_guinnessadvisor.xlsx: The cleaned data file
+- dataset_intafram-scraper-task_Meat_Pie.xlsx: The cleaned data file
-- geocode_addresses.xlsx: The geocoded addresses file
+- dataset_intafram-scraper-task_Locations.xlsx: The geocoded addresses file
 - final_instagram_guinnessadvisor_geocoded.xlsx: The final cleaned, geocoded data file
 - InstagramMeatPieRaterDashboard.jpg: The PowerBI dashboard file